-FREE ELIGIBILITY REDUCED ELIGIBILITY Direct Certification Categorical Eligibility Free Application Reduced Application Supplemental Nutrition Assistance Temporary Assistance For Free and Reduced price Free and Reduced price Program (SNAP) Needy Families (TANF) meal applicant approved to meal applicant approved to - Indicated Case Number on receive free school receive reduced price - Automated Data Matching Method the Free and Reduced meals/milk determined by school meals determined Price Meal Application the income indicated on the by the income indicated on application was at or below the application was Temporary Assistance for Needy Food Distribution Program On 130 percent of the Federal between 130 and at or Families (TANF) Indian Reservations (FDPIR) poverty guidelines. below 185 percent of the - Automated Data Matching Method - Indicated Case Number on Federal poverty guidelines.
-Tratemated Data matering meaned the Free and Reduced Price Meal Application Medicaid recipients at or below 133 Supplemental Nutrition percent of the Federal poverty Assistance Program (SNAP) guidelines, determined by the - Re-certification Letter, or Medicaid Program indicated Case Number on Automated Data Matching Mathad the Free and Reduced - Automated Data Matching Method Price Meal Application Data Matching Systems indicate the Homeless corresponding Assistance Program - List obtained from the McKinney Vento liaison (visit www.nysteachs.org for a list of homeless liaisons) EXTENSION OF CATEGORICAL Runaway ELIGIBILITY means that all children in - List obtained from the a household with at least one child or runaway provider household member who receives Migrant benefits from an Assistance Program - List obtained from the are categorically eligible for free migrant coordinator meals.
-Any one child's or household Foster member's receipt of benefits from an Assistance Program extends free - List obtained from the Office of Children and school meal eligibility to all children Family Services (OCFS) or who are members of the household. indicated on the Free and mile are members of the floaderiola.
-Reduced Price Meal Application Head Start and Even Start - Enrollment records
+FREE ELIGIBILITY REDUCED ELIGIBILITY Direct Certification Categorical Eligibility Free Application Reduced Application Supplemental Nutrition Assistance Temporary Assistance For Free and Reduced price Free and Reduced price Program (SNAP) Needy Families (TANF) meal applicant approved to meal applicant approved to - Indicated Case Number on receive free school receive reduced price - Automated Data Matching Method the Free and Reduced meals/milk determined by school meals determined Price Meal Application the income indicated on the by the income indicated on application was at or below the application was Temporary Assistance for Needy Food Distribution Program On 130 percent of the Federal poverty guidelines. between 130 and at or below 185 percent of the Families (TANF) Indian Reservations (FDPIR) - Indicated Case Number on poverty guidelines.
+Federal poverty guidelines. - Automated Data Matching Method the Free and Reduced rederal poverty guidelines.
+Price Meal Application The wear application Medicaid recipients at or below 133 Supplemental Nutrition percent of the Federal poverty Assistance Program (SNAP) guidelines, determined by the - Re-certification Letter, or Medicaid Program indicated Case Number on - Automated Data Matching Method the Free and Reduced ridiomatou Bata Materining Method Price Meal Application Data Matching Systems indicate the Homeless corresponding Assistance Program - List obtained from the McKinney Vento liaison (visit www.nysteachs.org for a list of homeless liaisons) EXTENSION OF CATEGORICAL Runaway ELIGIBILITY means that all children in - List obtained from the a household with at least one child or household member who receives runaway provider Migrant benefits from an Assistance Program - List obtained from the are categorically eligible for free migrant coordinator meals.
+Any one child's or household Foster member's receipt of benefits from an - List obtained from the Assistance Program extends free Office of Children and school meal eligibility to all children Family Services (OCFS) or who are members of the household. indicated on the Free and Reduced Price Meal Application Head Start and Even Start - Enrollment records

-2018-2019 FREE AND REDUCED PRICE INCOME ELIGIBILITY ATTACHMENTS
+2019-2020 FREE AND REDUCED PRICE INCOME ELIGIBILITY ATTACHMENTS